Frequent Questions about the CHP Partnership

 - CHP project developers, consultants/engineers, and equipment manufacturers

-- Facility owners and managers in the industrial, commercial, district energy, and multi-family residential sectors
+- Energy-using facilities in the industrial, commercial, district energy, and multi-family residential sectors

 - Clean air officials